Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 =
 ===================================================================================

-The following packages and libraries are all compulsory for chaste to run (the version numbers of packages and libraries might need updating).
+The following packages and libraries are all compulsory for Chaste to run (the version numbers of packages and libraries might need updating).
 Please install them as described below.